enhanced/enhanced.github.io/_posts/2016-02-12-Bristol-Buildout.md

 #### RTL-SDR
 * For APRS iGate
 * Cost: $25
->note The RTL-SDR will interface directly with the Rasberry Pi, see notes below for APRS iGate.
+{: .note} The RTL-SDR will interface directly with the Rasberry Pi, see notes below for APRS iGate.

 #### URI (radio to pi interface and controller)
 * http://dmkeng.com/URI_Order_Page.htm